bflopez/peach/README.md

 With more time I would have liked to create a better pagination solution.
 Although react-headless-pagination seems to be a good library I do not feel like it fits into the project as easily as a custom solution.
-I also think I could improve loading states for the movie details dialog.
+I also think I could improve loading states for the movie details dialog or prefetch the data on hover.
 I would take some of the extra time to do a thorough analysis on accessibility.
 I would also take some time to clean up the styling and customize the Radix UI theme where needed.
 I also felt like the OMDb API was lacking in some areas.
 For example with error handling and being properly RESTful.
 With more time I would consider using a different API.
 It would also make sense to create a backend to handle the API in order to